Shekhar425/Spotify_Analysis_Project/README.md

 Nested subqueries, window functions, CTEs, and performance optimization.
 5. Query Optimization
 In advanced stages, the focus shifts to improving query performance.
 Some optimization strategies include:
 Indexing: Adding indexes on frequently queried columns.
 Query Execution Plan: Using EXPLAIN ANALYZE to review and refine query performance.

+Indexing: Adding indexes on frequently queried columns.
+Query Execution Plan: Using EXPLAIN ANALYZE to review and refine query performance.